Name: Martin Gretschmann (AKA Acid Pauli)

-And to get back to the bus driver comparison: My first aim is to go on a journey together and to arrive safely to a good place after a while.
-Where the place is we don’t know beforehand and we also don’t know whether it’s gonna be a pleasant or an exhausting journey, but hopefully it’s interesting and liberating or cathartic.
+And to get back to the bus driver comparison: My first aim is to go on a journey together and to arrive safely at a good place.
+We don’t know beforehand where the place is and we also don’t know whether it’s gonna be a pleasant or an exhausting journey, but hopefully it’s interesting and liberating or cathartic.

 Especially thanks to the storage facilities of digital media, DJ sets could potentially go on forever.
 Other than closing time, what marks the end of a DJ performance for you?
 What are the most satisfying conclusions to a set?

-When I am driving the bus, I usually feel when it’s a good moment stop.
+When I am driving the bus, I usually feel when it’s a good moment to stop.